mgoellnitz/trackdown/README.md

   git push original trackdown
 ```

-Initialization must only to be executed once for a repository and all of its
+Initialization must only be executed once for a repository and all of its forks
-fork and clones.
+and clones.

 If you want to use the issue collection file from a different location, leave
 out this step.